Transport in Luxembourg: Air

-Luxair, Luxembourg's international airline, and Cargolux, a cargo-only airline, operate out of the airport.
+Luxair, Luxembourg's international airline, and Cargolux, a cargo-only airline, operates out of the airport.
 In 2008, the airport ranked as Europe's 5th largest and the world's 23rd by cargo tonnage.

 Luxair has regular passenger services to 20 European destinations and operates tourist flights to 17 more.
 Other airlines operating flights to and from Luxembourg include British Airways, KLM, Scandinavian Airlines, Swiss Global Air Lines, and TAP Portugal.

 A large new airport terminal building was opened in 2008 with more modern facilities, including an underground carpark.
+In order to accommodate anticipated growth in travel within the Schengen Area, in 2016 an abandoned terminal was renovated to handle low-capacity and regional flights.